rigvedpatki/meetup/README.md

 # Meetup Web Application

 Organize and sign up for meetups.
+The link to the application is [here](https://meetup-web-app.firebaseapp.com/)

 > This projeect is build using the tutorial by Max from [Academind](https://www.academind.com).